Pythonimous/RainToday/README.md

 2. **Open your browser:**
 	Go to [http://localhost:8000](http://localhost:8000)
 3. **Check the weather:**
+	- Use the slider/stepper to select your forecast horizon: Today, 1h, 3h, or 6h
 	- Click "Will it rain today?" and allow location access for a personalized answer
 	- Or, enter a city name and click "Search" to check any location
 	- If denied, you'll see a helpful fallback and can use manual search